xArm-Developer/xArm-Python-SDK/README.md

 - > ### 1.8.4
   - Support six-dimensional torque sensor (not a third party)
   - Add threads to handle callbacks
+  - Modify the reporting processing logic and optimize the processing of sticky packets
   - Fixed frequent switching of the pause state causing the program to hang
   - Fix the program hangs when setting the mechanical claw position in speed mode
+  - Fix relative movement in unsynchronized position

 - > ### 1.8.0